-As above, the College website, the student brochure, presentations at academic institutions and work place settings, and information communicated by College staff through e-mail, telephone, fax and in office visits, g) the documentation of qualifications that must accompany each application; indicate which documents, if any, are required only from internationally trained applicants
+As above, the College website, the student brochure, presentations at academic institutions and work place settings, and information communicated by College staff through e-mail, telephone, fax and in office visits, each provide a prospective applicant with information about the assessment process.
+Prospective applicants will also find information about the steps in the assessment process in the Career Map "Access to the Social Worker and Social Service Worker Designation in Ontario", the "Fair Registration Practices Reports" as well as the Audit of Registration Practices Report.

+g) the documentation of qualifications that must accompany each application; indicate which documents, if any, are required only from internationally trained applicants